KnpLabs/php-github-api/README.markdown

 ## IMPORTANT - V3 is not stable yet

 This is the third version of php-github-api, which is under development.
+See what's new in V3 in the ROADMAP_V3 file.

 The git branch "v2-stable" contains the actual stable code.

     git checkout v2-stable